csteach441/csteach441.github.io/weekly_assignment.md

 Please consider it useful practice for the final presentation.

-2) Please ensure you have read through all of the course [notes](/notes) for the first four weeks of the semester.
+* Ensure you have read through all of the course [notes](/notes) for the first four weeks of the semester.

 Any questions, please let me know.